The Nevada Advantage

 What is the difference between a “Directed Trust” and a “Delegated Trust?”

-A directed trust allows for the splitting of trustee duties into multiple roles: A Family Trustee with investment discretion responsible for directing the trustee on investments, an Independent Trustee with distribution discretion, and an Administrative Trustee responsible for maintaining books and records.
+Nevada directed trusts allow for the splitting of trustee duties into multiple roles: A Family Trustee with investment discretion responsible for directing the trustee on investments, an Independent Trustee with distribution discretion, and an Administrative Trustee responsible for maintaining books and records.
 A corporate trustee can be directed by the family trustee, thereby severely reducing its fiduciary liability.
 Many directed trustees charge a flat based fee instead of an asset based fee because of this reduced liability.

-It is also worth noting a delegated trust can be decanted into a directed trust to reduce fees and add additional flexibility.
+It is also worth noting Nevada delegated trusts can be decanted into a directed trust to reduce fees and add additional flexibility.

-Neither fiduciary arrangement is better than the other, but it is important for advisors and clients to understand the difference so they can aid their clients in making informed decisions about their estate plan.
+Neither fiduciary arrangement is better than the other, but it is important for financial professionals and clients to understand the difference so they can aid their clients in making informed decisions about their estate plan.
 Premier Trust can serve as delegated or directed trustee.

 Speak with a Human

 We do not have a call center.
-Give us a call and speak with a trust officer today, 702-507-0750.
+Give us a call and speak with a Nevada trusts officer today, 702-507-0750.
 Our name defines how we treat our clients, Premier, first in importance.

-If you want us to call or email you, please fill out the form and a trust officer will call you in less than 24 hrs
+If you want us to call or email you, please fill out the form and a Nevada trusts officer will call you in less than 24 hrs.